We're an affiliate

 Do you notice that your dog pants when the day is hotter?
 That’s because their sweat glands are different from that of humans.
 Panting is their way to control their temperature, cooling them down when needed.

-For most wild dogs, one way to cool down is to dig up holes and lay down there to control their temperature.
+For most wild dogs, one way to cool down is to dig up holes and lie down there to control their temperature.

 A small hole in the ground will provide coolness on a hot day since the dug-up soil is lower in temperature than that of the land directly exposed to the sun.

 During colder days, a dug-up hole will help in radiating a dog’s body heat.
 This is similar to how comforters work, a human’s body heat will radiate beneath the comforter, providing generated internal heat.
-The hole also nestles around a dog’s body, providing protection from the cold wind.
+The hole also nestles around a dog’s body, protecting it from the cold wind.

 Meanwhile, for our pet dogs, it is believed that they are trying to stir their bedding to make it cooler, similar to the way humans fluff and flip pillows to the other cooler side before laying down.